What Is Selection Sunday In March Madness?

 Initial seeding is decided using many of the same factors used in team selection.
 Teams who receive automatic bids by winning their tournament are not always seeded highly.
 This is because a team that has had an overall weak season may have had an uncharacteristic performance in their conference tournament.
 Some teams with automatic bids may also be ranked lower because their conference is historically weaker than others.

-You may notice that the seeding for March Madness only goes from one to sixteen, for a total of 64 teams, even though the committee initially chooses and ranks 68 teams.
+The seeding for March Madness only goes from one to sixteen, for a total of 64 teams, even though the committee initially chooses and ranks 68 teams.
 The four lowest-ranked automatic bids compete for an entry spot in the bracket, and the four lowest at-large teams compete as well.
 Unlike the tournament bracket, the matchups for these four games are meant to be as balanced as possible.
-This round of the tournament is called the "First Four," because the four teams that win their matchups are added to the official first round of the tournament.
+This round of the tournament is called the “First Four” because the four teams that win their matchups are added to the official first round of the tournament.

 How does Selection Sunday work?